-(4) Within those waters designated as the channel system within the ninth park region, no person shall permit a vessel to be moored or anchored except at the edge of a channel and in no case shall a vessel be moored to or anchored within 50 feet of a channel marker or so as to interfere with the full use of the channel.
+(5) Within those waters designated as the channel system within the ninth park region, no person shall permit a boat or watercraft to be moored or anchored except at the edge of a channel and in no case shall a boat or watercraft be moored to or anchored within 50 feet of a channel marker or so as to interfere with the full use of the channel.

-(6) No person shall operate a vessel without having the exhaust from the engine run through a muffler so constructed and used as to muffle the noise of exhaust in a reasonable manner.
+(7) No person shall operate a boat or watercraft without having the exhaust from the engine run through a muffler so constructed and used as to muffle the noise of exhaust in a reasonable manner.

-(7) Use and operation of vessels in Allegany State Park.
+(9) Use and operation of boats or watercraft in Allegany State Park.

-(i) Vessels are permitted only in waters designated for vessel operation.
+(i) Boats or watercraft are permitted only in waters designated for boat or watercraft operation.

-(iii) The use of motorized vessels is permitted in the Allegany Reservoir.
+(ii) The use of motorized boats or watercraft is permitted in the Allegany Reservoir.

-(iv) In the waters of Quaker Lake, motorized vessels utilizing electric motors of no more than five horsepower are permitted.
+(iii) In the waters of Quaker Lake and Red House Lake, motorized boats or watercraft utilizing electric motors of no more than five horsepower are permitted.

-(i) inspect the boat or watercraft for plants, aquatic life, animals, or parts thereof, which are visible, in, on, or attached to any part, including livewells and bilges; the motor, rudder, anchor or other appurtenants; any equipment or gear; or the trailer or any other device used to transport or launch the boat or watercraft that may come into contact with the waterbody; and
+(i) inspect the boat or watercraft for any plant, aquatic life, animal, or parts thereof, which are visible, in, on, or attached to any part, including livewells and bilges, the motor, rudder, anchor or other appurtenants, any equipment or gear, or, the trailer or any other device used to transport or launch the boat or watercraft that may come into contact with the waterbody; and

-(ii) remove any plant, aquatic life or animal, or parts thereof, observed during inspection prior to launching or leaving the site and dispose of it in designated receptacles provided at the site, or if no such receptacle is provided dispose of it in such a manner to avoid contact of the material with the waterbody.
+(ii) remove any plant, aquatic life or animal, or parts thereof, observed during inspection and dispose of such material in designated receptacles provided at the site; or, if no such receptacle is provided, dispose of such material at a distance away from the waterbody and above any high water mark to avoid contact of the material with the waterbody;

-(ii) An operator of a boat or watercraft shall drain the watercraft, including bilge areas, livewells, bait wells and ballast tanks at a distance from the waterbody and in such a manner to avoid contact of the drainage with the waterbody.
+(iii) drain all water from the boat or watercraft, including bilge areas, livewells, bait wells and ballast tanks, at a distance from the waterbody and above any high water mark to avoid contact of the drainage with the waterbody.

-(10) The provisions of paragraphs (8) and (9) of this subdivision shall not apply to:
+(11) The provisions of paragraph (10) of this subdivision shall not apply to:

-(i) plants not otherwise defined in law or regulation as invasive species affixed to or transported in watercraft for use as camouflage for hunting or wildlife viewing purposes;
+(i) plants not otherwise defined in law or regulation as invasive species affixed to or transported in a boat or watercraft for use as camouflage for hunting or wildlife viewing purposes;

 (ii) bait, including baitfish, legally used on a waterbody and possessed consistent with all applicable laws and regulations;